pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 4. The options page, lost of param goodness

 == Changelog ==

+= 1.11 =
+* Some file mime validation improvements and bugfixes
+* Added php error log for video uploader plugin to catch potential async errors

 = 1.1 =
 * Commented out instances of javascript console log.